JimmyCerone/ideaBank/Books/Principles by Ray Dalio.md

 	- Lots of small bets don't help you if they are all correlated.
 	- Example was his alpha fund, which found many uncorrelated commodities so that if one dropped, the rest of the fund wasn't affected.
 	- An interesting take here is using negatively correlated assets to balance each other out.
+- There are certain types of people that perform similarly across different types of problems
+	- They found that managers kept assigning detail oriented people to big picture tasks and vice versa
+	- Then they started doing analysis of personality to match people to tasks
+	- Then, just like their investments, they began to systematically pair people up with tasks and other people

 ## Action Steps